 Aloe Vera provides a number of benefits that make it effective against itchy skin:

 Healing Promotion - Relief from itching and burning is another area of effectiveness when applying Aloe Vera to the skin.
-Aloe vera contains two plant hormones, auxin and gibberellins, which have wound healing and anti-inflammatory properties.
-These two hormones accelerate healing by stimulating cell replication, helping wounded or cracked skin heal faster.
+Aloe Vera contains two plant hormones, auxin and gibberellins, which help support the natural wound healing process and has soothing properties.
+These two hormones support healing by promoting cell replication, helping wounded or cracked skin heal.

-Anti-Infection - Aloe vera can also assist in reducing infection.
+Anti-Bacterial - Aloe Vera can also assist in helping combat the formation of bacteria.
 One major health risk associated with atopic dermatitis, i.e., eczema, is staph infections.
 An estimated 60% to 90% of people afflicted with eczema are likely to have staph bacteria on their skin as a result of it.
 Infection develops as constant itching crates open wounds on the skin, which only worsens the atopic dermatitis.
-Because of the anti-inflammation properties found in the naturally cooling Aloe gel, along with healing wounds faster, it reduces the irritation cycle of itching and scratching that is so common with eczema.
+Because of the naturally anti-bacterials properties found in the naturally cooling Aloe gel, along with helping support natural healing, it can help reduce the irritation cycle of itching and scratching that is so common with eczema.

 HOW TO USE ALOE VERA ON SKIN

 Aloe Vera is an all-natural remedy that has been used safely for centuries.
-Pure aloe vera gel on its own is safe to apply topically (to the surface of the skin) as often as you'd like without danger.
+Pure Aloe Vera gel on its own is safe to apply topically (to the surface of the skin) as often as you'd like without any negative health consequences.
 Simply work the gel into the affected area with clean hands and you should quickly notice the soothing and relieving effects

 Important note: although it is quite uncommon, some people may have an allergic reaction to Aloe Vera gel.
 To be sure, first time users should only apply the gel to a small area of the skin prior to broadly applying.
 Also, individuals taking medications or using topical applications should consult with their physician before starting to use Aloe Vera.